Tech-at-DU/ACS-3320-Web-Design-and-Advanced-CSS/assignments/css-zen-garden.md

 - **Iterate and Test**: Start with a few basic styles, then gradually build upon them.
 Test your styles frequently to ensure everything looks as intended across different browsers and devices.

+- **Start with Type**: Start by styling the type.
+Choose a font, or fonts, and set the size and line height.

+- **Work from general to specific**: Work from general to specific.
+Start by styling general elements using the type (tag name) selector.
+Work your way to more detailed, and then specific elements.

 ## What to Style

 When styling the CSS Zen Garden page, consider focusing on: